pycroscopy/pyNSID/docs/source/nsid.rst

 * **dtype**: basic types like integer, float, and complex only.
 I am told that compound-valued datasets are not supported well in languages other than python.
 Therefore, such data should be broken up into simpler dtype datasets.
 * **chunks**: Leave as default / do not specify anything.
 * **compression**: Preferably do not use anything.
 If compression is indeed necessary, consider using `gzip`.
-* **Dimension scales**: Every single dimension needs to have at least one scale attached to it with the name(s) of the dimension(s) as the `label`(s) for the scale.
-Normally, we would only have one dataset attached to each dimension.
+* **Dimension scales**: Every single dimension needs to have at least one scale attached to it with the name(s) of the dimension(s) as the `label`(s) for the scale.Normally, we would only have one dataset attached to each dimension.
 However, for example, if one of the reference axes was a color (a tuple of three integers), we would need to attach three datasets to the scale for the appropriate dimension.
 * **Required Attributes**:

   * ``quantity``: `string`: Physical quantity that is contained in this dataset